-In the 1970s Congregation January 10, 2016 Get link Facebook Twitter Pinterest Google+ Email This British band was originally called The Congregation who had a Stateside No. 29 hit, but a UK No. 4 with Softly Whispering I Love You, on Signpost records.
+In the 1970s Congregation January 10, 2016 Get link Facebook Twitter Pinterest Google+ Email Other Apps This British band was originally called The Congregation who had a Stateside No. 29 hit, but a UK No. 4 with Softly Whispering I Love You, on Signpost records.
 The band consisted of Brian Keith and session singers only.
 It was a one hit wonder.
 It was also a cover by David and Jonathon, who were really Roger Greenaway and Roger Cook they and named after the biblical characters.
 Lyrics Softly, whispering I love you, Echoes of your voice are calling still through my dreams, Softening the chill of the breeze.
 Through my window, I can see the moonglow, Painting silver shadows on a rose-coloured land A world that we walk hand in hand In a day of gold Coloured by the glow of new love.
 Oh, Woman, I can feel your warm face ever close to my lips and the scent of you invades the cool evening air.
-I can close my eyes and you´re there in my arms still And I know your soft kiss, Turning into music every beat of my heart, Congregation Softly Whispering I Love You Get link Facebook Twitter Pinterest Google+ Email Comments Post a Comment Thanks for visiting the Hits of the 70sPlease come back soon, we aim to post new material every few days.
+I can close my eyes and you´re there in my arms still And I know your soft kiss, Turning into music every beat of my heart, Congregation Softly Whispering I Love You Get link Facebook Twitter Pinterest Google+ Email Other Apps Comments Post a Comment Thanks for visiting the Hits of the 70sPlease come back soon, we aim to post new material every few days.
 Thank you.